Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 3. Discuss flexible working arrangements with your employer

 As a parent, you’re entitled to request a flexible working arrangement from your employer.
 For example, you could ask for flexitime or reduced working hours so that you can cut back on the amount of childcare required.

 4. Look into tax-free childcare

-Many families can also apply for tax-free childcare (opens in new tab).
-Parents can get up to £500 every three months, up to £2,000 a year, for each of their children aged 11 or under.
-This goes up to £1,000 every three months if a child is disabled (up to £4,000 a year).
+Many families can also apply for tax-free childcare.
+Sue Andrews of KIS Finance explains: “You can get up to £500 every 3 months (up to £2,000 per year) for each of your children.
+If a child is disabled, this goes up to £1,000 every 3 months (up to £4,000 per year).

 5. Ask for help from grandparents or friends

 Finally, if possible, you could ask a grandparent or close friend if they are able to help.
 Your child might be able to go to their grandparents one day a week for example, or a friend might be able to have your child two mornings a week.